nirakar24/Music_streaming_website/README.md

-# Sound Oasis - Music Streamin Website
+# Sound Oasis - Music Streaming Website
 Sound Oasis is a Django-based music streaming website that allows users to discover and listen to their favorite music.
 The website is deployed on Amazon AWS and can be accessed via the domain "sound-oasis.studio"<hr><hr>

  ## Features<hr>